united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/barcodereader-retrofitting/index.md

 data to the [Unified Namespace](https://learn.umh.app/lesson/introduction-into-it-ot-unified-namespace/).
 ## When should I use it?

-If you need to connect a barcode reader or any other USB devices acting as a keyboard.
+When you need to connect a barcode reader or any other USB devices acting as a keyboard.
 These cases could be to scan an order at the production machine from the accompanying order sheet.
 Or To scan material for inventory and track and trace.

 ## What can I do with it?